Stelato S9

 The Stelato S9 (享界S9 (Xiǎngjiè S9)) is a battery electric and range extender full-size luxury sedan and station wagon manufactured by BAIC BluePark under the Stelato brand in collaboration with HIMA, Huawei's multi-brand automotive alliance.
 A wagon variant called the Stelato S9T was first revealed in July 2025.

 History

-On 31 May 2024, Stelato S9 was announced at the AITO M7 Ultra facelift launch conference.
+On May 31, 2024, Stelato S9 was announced at the AITO M7 Ultra facelift launch conference.

-On 6 August 2024, the Stelato S9 price was announced at Huawei’s new product launch conference.
+On August 6, 2024, the S9's pricing was announced at Huawei's new product launch conference.
 The S9 is divided into two configuration versions: Max and Ultra.

-On 20 March 2025, the EREV version of Stelato S9 officially opened pre-sales, with a starting price of 318,000 yuan.
-On 16 April 2025, the EREV version of the Stelato S9 was officially launched.
+Pre-sales for the range-extended version of the S9 began on March 20, 2025, with a starting price of 318,000 yuan.
+On April 16, 2025, the EREV version of the Stelato S9 was officially launched.

-On 14 July 2025, Stelato revealed the first images of the S9T, the station wagon variant of the S9, with more details revealed 3 days later.
-Pre-orders for the variant opened on August 18 with both pure electric and range extender variants available.

-In November 2025, the facelifted S9 will be launched.